-The shepherds were shocked by the angels appearing and they were shocked that God would speak to them but to top it all they were now hearing that the saviour was going to be found sleeping in an animal feeding trough.
+The shepherds were shocked by the angels appearing and they were shocked that God would speak to them and to top it all they were now hearing that the saviour was going to be found sleeping in an animal feeding trough.

 They were also told that they would find the baby, snugly wrapped in a manger which was strange.
-They would have expected a Messiah to arrive majestically but instead, and in contrast to the angels they found him in a poverty-stricken state.
+They would have expected a Messiah to arrive majestically but instead, and in contrast to the angels they found him in a vulnerable,humble and poverty-stricken state.

-The shepherds weren’t responding to an evangelism training course or some carefully thought through missional strategy, they had simply had an encounter with Jesus and they couldn’t help but talk about it.
+The shepherds weren’t responding to an evangelism training course or some carefully thought through missional strategy, they simply had an encounter with Jesus and they couldn’t help but talk about it.

 Are we up for encountering Jesus?